-Unjust enrichment applies where one party receives a benefit from another in circumstances where it would be against conscience for the benefit to be retained.
+Unjust enrichment arises where one party is enriched to the detriment of another party, and there is no juristic reason for that enrichment (a "juristic reason" is a justification or explanation based upon the law).
 In cases of unjust enrichment, the benefitting party will be obligated to restore the benefit to the other party.

-Unjust enrichment claims may be brought against an estate, but often arise in the context of wills variation actions in which courts analyze the unjust enrichment claim at the stage of assessing the legal obligation of the will-maker.
+Unjust enrichment claims are typically brought against an estate, but may also arise in the context of wills variation actions in which courts analyze the unjust enrichment claim at the stage of assessing the legal obligation of the will-maker.
 See Peterson v.
 Welwood, 2018 BCSC 1379; Lamperstorfer v.
 Plett, 2018 BCSC 89; and Scott-Polson v.
 Henley, 2013 BCSC 247, affirmed 2013 BCCA 428.